Time to read: 9 min

 Polystyrene can be filled with glass for added strength or co-polymerized with acrylic for greater clarity and improved chemical and UV stability.
 Brand names include American Styrenics PolyRenew® and BASF Polystyrol®.

 Thermoplastic Elastomer (TPE)

+Compared to liquid silicone rubber (LSR), TPE is easier and less expensive to mold.
 Under sustained pressures, however, TPE is susceptible to creep, the tendency of a solid material to deform permanently.
-This material also tends to lose its rubbery properties at higher temperatures and is significantly more expensive than other plastic injection molding materials.
+TPE also tends to lose its rubbery properties at higher temperatures and is significantly more expensive than other plastic injection molding materials.